siberoloji/siberoloji.github.io/content/en/docs/howtos/almalinux9/6-container-platform-podman/560-how-to-add-podman-container-images-on-almalinux.md

 ---
 title: How to Add Podman Container Images on AlmaLinux
 linkTitle: Podman Container Images
-description: This blog post will guide you step-by-step on adding Podman container images to AlmaLinux.
+description: This article will guide you step-by-step on adding Podman container images to AlmaLinux.
 date: 2024-12-11
 weight: 560
 draft: false